-Mirvac publishes detailed information about the Board and the ELT, the governance framework and policies on its website: www.mirvac.com/about/corporate-governance
+Mirvac publishes detailed information about the Board and the ELT, the governance framework and policies on its website.

-The Mirvac website also includes a dedicated investor centre at www.mirvac.com/investor-centre where all stakeholders can readily access information about Mirvac including, ASX announcements, the full and half year financial results, annual reports, investor presentations, a key events calendar including details of the next AGM, distribution information and links to upcoming market briefings.
+The Mirvac website also includes a dedicated investor centre: www.mirvac.com/investor-centre

+Here, all stakeholders can readily access information about Mirvac including, ASX announcements, the full and half year financial results, annual reports, investor presentations, a key events calendar including details of the next AGM, distribution information and links for upcoming market briefings.

-SECURITYHOLDER AND INVESTOR COMMUNICATION
+SECURITYHOLDER & INVESTOR COMMUNICATION